gillespielab/gl-laser-cutting-prep-tool/README.md

 8. Add relief cuts to the drawing using the line tool as necessary
 9. Export each sheet as a pdf (right click the tab, and everything on the current sheet will be included in the pdf)
 10. Run the laser cutting prep tool in a python terminal

+## Adding Support for a New Machine
+Currently, formatting settings are only supported for ULS and Epilog laser cutters.
+To add support for a new printer which has different formatting requirements, you need to edit LaserCuttingPrep.py.
+First, add a flag where the "# TODO : add a flag for new printers here" comment is, then set the parameters where the "TODO : add more printer setting here as needed" comment is.
+Lastly, update the list of printer options found where the " # TODO: add new printer flags here" comment is.
+For all of these steps it should be fairly straightforward use the ULS/Epilog settings code as an example.